MiddleRaster/tbci/README.md

 Here are the relevant examples:  [MockingCApi.h](MockingCApi.h) and [MockingCApi.cpp](MockingCApi.cpp).
 And the ```MOCKABLE_FUNCTION``` macro header:  [MockableFunction.h](MockableFunction.h).

+So to recap:  I like to mock this way because I've touched my code and architecture only lightly:  I templatize my class with a base class that has a one-liner or two, and provide a ```using``` statement so that all existing clients of my code still compile.

 That should do it.
 Happy mocking!